Linear Algebra Survival Kit For Data Science

 Definition

-A real vector space \((V, +, . \R)\) is a set \(V\) equipped with two operations satisfybing the following properties for all \((x,y,z)\in V^3\) and all \((\lambda,\mu)\in\R^2:\)
+A real vector space \((V, +, . ,\R)\) is a set \(V\) equipped with two operations satisfybing the following properties for all \((x,y,z)\in V^3\) and all \((\lambda,\mu)\in\R^2:\)

 • (close for addition) \(x + y \in V,\)

-• (close for scalar multiplaication) \(\lambda x \in V,\)
+• (close for scalar multiplication) \(\lambda x \in V,\)

-• (communtativity) \(x + y = y + x,\)
+• (commutativity) \(x + y = y + x,\)

 • (associativity of +) \((x + y) + z = x + (y + z),\)